Navigating Immigration Law · · 17 min read

 Define Employment Authorization Documents and Automatic Extensions

-Employment Authorization Documents (EADs) are essential for non-citizens in the U.S. They provide the legal right to work for a specific period, and they’re issued by the U.S. Citizenship and Immigration Services (USCIS).
+Documents (EADs) are essential for non-citizens in the U.S. They provide the authorization to work for a specific period, and they’re issued by the U.S. Citizenship and Immigration Services (USCIS).
 For many, EADs are a lifeline in the complex world of employment.

-Have you ever felt lost in the immigration process?
-Automatic extension of EAD used to be a safety net for those who applied for reissuance before their current EAD expired.
+Have you ever felt lost in the process?
+The automatic extension used to be a safety net for those who applied for reissuance before their current EAD expired.
 This meant you could keep your job while waiting for processing-up to 540 days!
-But significant changes are on the horizon.
-As of October 30, 2025, the automatic extension of EAD will no longer be available for most renewal requests.
-This means both employers and employees need to take proactive steps to ensure continuous work authorization.
+But that is changing.
+As of October 30, 2025, the automatic extension will no longer be available for most renewal requests.
+This means both employers and employees need to take action.

-Workers should submit requests for EAD extensions up to 180 days before their current EAD expires.
+Workers should submit requests for renewal up to 180 days before their current EAD expires.
 This is crucial to avoid any interruptions in employment.
-Last year, USCIS processed around 49,000 EAD requests each month.
+Last year, there were significant delays each month.
 This highlights the need for timely updates and awareness of the new regulations.

 Employers, it’s time to talk to your foreign national employees about these changes.
-Review eligibility categories like C09 and C26, which will no longer qualify for the automatic extension of EAD.
+Review the eligibility criteria, which will no longer qualify for the automatic extension.
 This is vital to prevent compliance issues.

 In case of immigration emergencies, remember your rights: